aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/2000-create-repo.md

 > While you are here, feel free to explore your repo.
 You will see that it is still empty, but you do have access to the repo configuration information.

 In your terminal, first make sure that all the changes you have made during the workshop are committed by issuing `git status`.
-If you have unstaged or uncommitted changes, you can execute `git commit -am "SOME_COMMIT_MESSAGE_HERE"`.
+If you have unstaged or uncommitted changes, you can execute `git add -A && git commit -m "SOME_COMMIT_MESSAGE_HERE"`.
 This will stage and commit all your files so you are ready to go!

 > Note: If you copied the code from the repo rather than following through the workshop from the beginning, first issue `git init && git add -A && git commit -m "init"`